TrendingTechnology/react-cross-form/readme.md

 # React cross Form

 Easy form for react and react-native apps with validation.

 We use the great [validate.js](https://validatejs.org/) library but you can use a custom validator.

+Optional - You can use [react-cross-inputs](https://github.com/doronnahum/react-cross-inputs) , [Example with react cross inputs](#example-with-react-cross-inputs)

 This is only a logic component,  `react-cross-form` just render your inputs with value, methods, validators...